The Age of Onset of Menopause

 • Maintaining the structural integrity of the myocardium.

-• Favorably modifying glucose and lipid profiles, reducing insulin resistance.
+• Favorably modifying glucose and lipid profiles and reducing insulin resistance.

 • Modulating vasoconstriction and vasodilation processes, thus supporting healthy blood circulation.

 Later menopause extends the protective effects of estrogen.
-Studies have shown that women who reach menopause at age 52 or older have an 18% lower cardiovascular mortality rate compared to those who reach it at 44 or earlier.
-Women experiencing early menopause should be closely monitored by healthcare providers to manage cardiovascular risks.
-Hormone replacement therapy is one approach to extend the protective effects of estrogen.
+Studies have found that women who reach menopause at 52 or older have an 18% lower cardiovascular mortality rate compared to those who reach it at 44 or earlier.
+Women experiencing early menopause are often monitored by their healthcare providers to mitigate cardiovascular risks, with hormone replacement therapy being one approach to prolong estrogen's protective effects.

 Osteoporosis

-Research indicates that women who reach menopause earlier are at a higher risk of developing osteoporosis, a condition that weakens bones and increases the risk of fractures.
-Estrogen plays a crucial role in bone formation and remodeling.
-The length of the reproductive period (from first menstruation to menopause) influences osteoporosis risk, with longer reproductive periods being associated with a lower risk.
+Research indicates that women who reach menopause earlier are at a higher risk of developing osteoporosis.
+This condition weakens bones, making them more susceptible to fractures.
+Estrogen plays a vital role in bone formation, resorption, and remodeling by interacting with osteoblasts, osteocytes, and osteoclasts.
+The length of the reproductive period (from first menstruation to menopause) influences osteoporosis risk, with longer reproductive periods being associated with lower risk.

 Endometrial and Ovarian Cancer

-Cancers of the breast, ovaries, and endometrium are hormone-dependent, stimulated by the presence of estrogen.
-Therefore, earlier menopause, which results in an earlier decline in estrogen, provides some protection against these cancers, which typically develop around age 50.
+Breast, ovarian, and endometrial cancers are hormone-dependent, stimulated by the presence of estrogen.
+Therefore, earlier menopause, with an earlier estrogen deficiency, offers some protection against these cancers, which typically occur around age 50.

 Hormone Replacement Therapy (HRT) and Menopause Age